Purple Martin Birdhouses

-Encourage martins who naturally reduce insect populations around your home or farm.
-Find the perfect digs for your colony with homes made of durable vinyl/PVC or wood.
+Encourage purple martins who naturally reduce insect populations around your home or farm.
+Find the perfect accommodations for your colony with homes made of durable vinyl/PVC or wood.
 Newer styles feature upgrades like starling-resistant entries to help ensure successful broods and fledges!

 A Bit About Purple Martins

 Prey versus predator is the law of nature, Martins' predators are mostly snakes, hawks, raccoons and owls.
 Because of this, Martins will not nest in housing that's situated under a tree.
 Recommended placement of their birdhouse is always in the most open space, at least 40-60 feet away from any trees that are taller than your house.